Hub-OS/documentation-website/docs/01-client/02-lua-api/02-resource-api/02-animation.md

 ### `Animation.new(path?)`

-Constructs a new Animation instance.
+Returns a new Animation instance.

 ### `animation:copy_from(animation)`